CyrusNajmabadi/lang-design/ListPerformance.md

 These types are not intended for users to use.
 But, at the same time, nothing blocks that.
 The types will have complex and subtle (especially in ref-struct/value-struct space) semantics, which is why these exist in `CompilerServices` and not `System.Collections.Generic`.

-The APIs will mirror the API of `List<T>` with the following characteristics:
+The APIs will mirror the API of `List<T>`.
+When `List<T>` receives any api changes, they should be placed in the appropriate apis above (depending on if they might change the size of the list or not).
+These apis have the following characteristics:

 1. `FixedSizeRefList<T>` and `RefList<T>` are ref-structs.
 1. `FixedSizeValueList<T>` and `ValueList<T>` are structs.